 Always try to keep a bottle of water and a few treats in hand before you set off.

-Dogs can become “overheated” during a long walk, so to have some water on hand for cooling down is a good idea.
+Dogs can become “overheated” during a long walk, so having water on hand for cooling down is a good idea.

 Treats, of course, are meant as a reward for good behavior.
 So keep them with you, at least during the initial weeks of training.